 World oil and gas prices are quoted in United States dollars.
 The Canadian/U.S. dollar exchange rate, which fluctuates over time, consequently affects the price received by the Canadian producers of oil and natural gas.
 Material increases in the value of the Canadian dollar will negatively affect our production revenues.
+In the future we may incur U.S. dollar denominated debt which may create exposure to fluctuations in currency exchange rates.

-We have U.S. denominated debt and we may incur further additional U.S. dollar denominated debt in the future which creates exposure for us to fluctuations in currency exchange rates.
 In addition, we may in the future incur indebtedness at variable rates of interest that expose us to additional interest rate risk.
 If interest rates increase, our debt service obligations on such variable rate indebtedness would increase even though the amount borrowed remains the same, and our net income and cash flows would decrease.
 This change in interest rate could result in a reduced amount available to fund our exploration and development activities and could negatively impact the market price of the Common Shares.
 To the extent that we engage in risk management activities related to foreign exchange rates or interest rates, there is a credit risk associated with counterparties with whom we may contract.